honeydipper/honeydipper/docs/configuration.md

 ## Drivers

-`drivers` section provides driver specific config data, such as webhook listening port, redis connections etc. It is a map from the names of the drivers to their data.
+The `drivers` section provides driver specific config data, such as webhook listening port, Redis connections etc. It is a map from the names of the drivers to their data.
 The data element and structure of the driver data is only meaningful to the driver itself.
-Honeydipper just pass the data as-is, a `map[string]interface{}` in `go`.
+Honeydipper just passes the data as-is, a `map[string]interface{}` in `go`.

 ### Daemon configuration